Unifield/testfield/README.md

 ```
 ./fetch/owncloud/fetch.sh
 ```
-+ Launch testfield.
++ Install Firefox (if necessary).
 By default, your Firefox instance will be used. testfield doesn't work with the last version of Firefox (47.0 now).
 You need Firefox <= 46.0 or Firefox >= 48.0 with [Mozilla Marionette](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Marionette).
+If you execute testfield on a server, you'll have to install Xvfb ```sudo apt-get install Xvfb```.
++ Launch testfield.
 ```
 # if you want to launch testfield against an existing version of Unifield
 ./runtests_local.sh